 Finally, Murrell’s biography offers me hope for justice in our day.
 I was fascinated to discover that Murrell’s capture in 1834 came at the hands of Tom Brannon, a black slave from Florence, Alabama, who outsmarted Murrell at his own game.
 Murrell had kidnapped Brannon and tried to enlist him in his grand scheme to start a slave revolt in the south.
 However, Brannon double-crossed Murrell and delivered him to the authorities, who rewarded him with the $100 bounty (a lot of money in 1834) for aiding in the capture of the most-wanted man in America.
 At our present moment when justice so often seems to elude the black community, the story of Tom Brannon gives me hope that justice will be served in the case of Ahmaud Arbery.

-Not only does Murrell’s biography give me hope for justice for Ahmaud Arbery and his family, it also gives me hope for the redemption of his killers.
+Not only does Murrell’s biography give me hope for justice for Ahmaud Arbery and his family but it also gives me hope for the redemption of his killers.